pvandervelde/mindvortex/src/posts/2022-08-26-Robotics-a-bumper-for-scuttle-overview.md

   an obstacle without getting stuck.
 Obviously creating a curved bumper will increase construction effort.

-The electronics and the software that I created for this bumper will be described in their own posts.
+The mechanical design of the bumper is only one part of the task.
+In order for SCUTTLE to be able to respond to hitting an object I need to have have software that can respond to signals from the limit switches and the appropriate electronics that transfers the limit switch state to the raspberry pi.
+The electronics and the software that I created for this bumper will be described in separate posts.